openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-FigureÂ 5.Â Initial screen.
+Figure 5.
+Initial screen.
 "My Projects" are shown in the top-left listview.